simcoder/IdentityServerAdmin/README.md

 5) Log out

-## Scope
-the scope of this is to help put up a solid UI Admin tool for IdentityServer4

 ## whats already done?
 1) Persistent Storage for users
-s) Persistent Storage for clients
+2) Persistent Storage for clients
 3) Persistent Storage for resources
 4) Default superadmin user creation out of the box
 5) Basic Authentication and Authorization